EdcMax/date-util-func/README.md

 ## Design

 The main goroutine loads `Procfile` and starts each command in the file.
-Afterwards, it is driven by the following two kinds of events, and then take proper action against the manage
+Afterwards, it is driven by the following two kinds of events, and then take proper action against the managed processes.

+1. It